tedyoung/awesome-java8/README.md

 Focused on "pulling" items from a stream.
 There may be overlap between these libraries and the Functional ones (above), but the ones here are primarily/exclusively focused on the [Reactive](http://www.reactive-streams.org/) way of thinking about streams.

 * [Cyclops React](https://github.com/aol/cyclops-react) - A library that focuses on users needing async and lazy streams (formerly Simple React).
 Very well documented with lots of diagrams (yay!). :8ball:

+## Streams libraries

+These are libraries that enhance existing Java 8 Streams, but aren't trying to define a completely new API.
+I could be convinced to put these under the [Functional](#functional-libraries) libraries, but until then...

+* [StreamEx](https://github.com/amaembo/streamex) - Does what it says: enhances the Java 8 streams.
+The ["cheat sheet"](https://github.com/amaembo/streamex/blob/master/CHEATSHEET.md) is really nice: if you know what you want (e.g., swap keys and values coming from entries in a map), it tells you how to get it. :8ball:

 ## Testing